 MOD RCC/14A1/33

-27 2.10 Instructions: A collection of provisions drawn from one or more CCITT Recommendations dealing with practical operational procedures for the handling of telecommunication traffic (e.g., acceptance, transmission, accounting).
+27 2.10 Instructions: A collection of provisions drawn from one or more ITU Recommendations dealing with practical operational procedures for the handling of telecommunication traffic (e.g., acceptance, transmission, accounting).

 Reasons: Definition used later in the text of the ITRs.
 Editorial corrections.